TheGoodlike13/hls-downloader/README.md

 2. Put this code somewhere
 3. Run "gradlew shadowJar" in that folder
 4. Take all the files from "copy" folder and run "hlsDL {insert_url_of_playlist_here}"

+## Future

+While I am only ~90% happy with the design, since I did learn from it, I'm gonna call it a day and move to the next project.
+It was not too difficult to add separate audio/video streams, for example.
+If you're interested in what I'd do differently, feel free to ask (although I cannot guarantee that it would be better :D)

+If I encounter a bug I'll try to fix it, though.
+I'll use this myself from time to time, after all.